Spomky-Labs/otphp/README.md

 ## The Release Process ##

-We manages its releases through features and time-based models.
+We manage its releases through features and time-based models.

 - A new patch version comes out every month when you made backwards-compatible bug fixes.
 - A new minor version comes every six months when we added functionality in a backwards-compatible manner.